 How to serve watermelon balls?

 We cut triangles into the melon to create a cool effect.
-Use a sharp knife for this.you can experiment and do whatever you like!
+Use a sharp knife to cut the watermelon skin.
+You can experiment and do whatever you like!
 Next time I do it I will do something else!

 Next, add the Watermelon Balls back into the watermelon shell!